mahdiidarabi/vesting-contracts/README.md

-# vesting-contracts
+# token-sale-contracts
-a set of smart contracts to handling the vesting
+a set of smart contracts to handling the token sale